joshbegley/nyt-latest/README.md

 **A Trailblazing Palestinian Journalist Dies, Aged 51**\
-`Shireen Abu Akleh, an Al Jazeera reporter who was killed in the West Bank on Wednesday, was a household name among Palestinians and Arabs across the Middle East`\
+`Shireen Abu Akleh, a Palestinian American reporter who was killed in the West Bank on Wednesday, was a household name across the Middle East.`\
 https://nytimes.com/2022/05/11/world/middleeast/shireen-abu-akleh-al-jazeera-dead.html?searchResultPosition=1

 **The E.U. will no longer recommend that masks be required for air travel.**\